martinpeck/userapi/README.md

 This project is a work in progress.

 ## Description
 This project uses Sinatra to expose a REST API.
-The API is defined by the Swagger doc [/spec/spec.yaml](found here).
+The API is defined by the Swagger doc [found here](/spec/spec.yaml).